Lycanstrife/about_me/README.md

   - Ruby 2.1
   - Rails 4
   - PostgreSQL
-  - Sinatra and DataMapper
+  - Sinatra
   - Unit testing with RSpec and Jasmine
   - Integration testing with Capybara
-  - Behaviour driven development with Cucumber
   - Version control with git and GitHub
   - WebSockets
   - User authentication and authorisation with Devise
   - Integration of APIs including Twilio, Stripe and Paperclip
   - GitHub Flavoured Markdown
-  - Deployment to Heroku or FTP
+  - Deployment to Heroku or by FTP
+  - Experienced Graphic Designer

 ### Makers Academy
 **Web Development Bootcamp: February &mdash; May 2014**